10 Snakes Which Prey On Eggs

 © Wikimedia Commons User: Rushikesh lohar – CC BY-SA 4.0

-The eating process was observed in detail in 2014, after being gifted two blue rock pigeon eggs, which the snake greedily gobbled up.
+This eating process was observed in detail in 2014.
+A captive snake was gifted two blue rock pigeon eggs, which it greedily gobbled up.
 The snake squeezed the egg to its cervical region, but then stayed still for 3 minutes.
-Suddenly, it thrust its lower body downwards with massive force, to crack apart the egg inside with a single blow.
-Then it kept up the massaging pressure with horizonal writhing, with each contraction lasting 2 seconds, to push the egg’s contents towards its stomach.
-The snake then regurgitated the shell.
-From swallowing the egg to the finish, the process took 56 minutes.
+Suddenly, it thrust its lower body downwards with massive force, cracking apart the egg inside with a single blow.
+Then it kept up the massaging pressure with a horizonal writhing motion, with each contraction lasting 2 seconds, in order to push the egg’s contents towards its stomach.

 5 Blanford’s bridle snake